hunter-college-ossd-spr-2020/project-evaluation/duckduckgo_evaluation.md

 ### License

-1. What is the project's license?
+#### What is the project's license?
 In most repositories there will be a file named LICENSE or something similar in the root level of the repository.
 This is the one to examine.
 There may be different licenses on specific files, but the project will have a main license.
+* It is licensed under the Apache License, Version 2.0.
+The license does not apply to any DuckDuckGo logos and marks contained within this project's repo.
+DuckDuckGo logos and marks are licensed seperately under the CCBY-NC-ND 4.0 license.
 <br>
 ---